-NetApp, Inc. (NTAP) CEO George Kurian on Q4 2020 Results - Earnings Call Transcript

 Simon Leopold

 Thank you for taking the question.
 I wanted to see if maybe you could help bridge the gross margin guidance, and maybe there’s a volume aspect or cost aspect.
 But I guess, fundamentally, I would believe that we’d see services increasing in the mix.
 They have good gross margin, and maybe that’s what’s throwing me.
 On-premises, the mix shift should help gross margin.
-So I’m wondering what the offset is?
+So, I’m wondering what the offset is?

 Mike Berry

 Yes, Simon, it’s Mike Berry.
-So if you look year-over-year that that’s exactly what you do see.
+So, if you look year-over-year, that’s exactly what you do see.
 I would always encourage you because of seasonality to look year-over-year as it relates to gross margin.

-So when you look at total, the slight increase, we get – you get a little benefit in Q1 year-over-year from the 14th-week, so you have to take that into account.
-But then the higher mix of services at 80%-plus drives the total gross margin up as it relates to year-over-year.
-And, again, seasonality will have a significant influence if you look sequentially and that’s just not as applicable as the year-over-year numbers.
+So, when you look at total, the slight increase, we get – you get a little benefit in Q1 year-over-year from the 14th-week, so you have to take that into account.
+But then the higher mix of services at 80%-plus drives the total gross margin up as it relates to year-over-year, and again seasonality will have a significant influence if you look sequentially, and that’s just not as applicable as the year-over-year numbers.

 Simon Leopold